This is a comment log_connections = yes syslog = 2 search_path = '$user, public'

 There are a lot of configuration parameters that affect the behavior of the database system.
-In this subsection, we describe how to set configuration parameters; the following subsections discuss each parameter in detail.
+Here we describe how to set them and the following subsections will discuss each in detail.

 # This is a comment log_connections = yes syslog = 2 search_path = '$user, public'

-One parameter is specified per line.
+As you see, options are one per line.
 The equal sign between name and value is optional.
 Whitespace is insignificant and blank lines are ignored.
-Hash marks (#) introduce comments anywhere.
+Hash marks ("#") introduce comments anywhere.
 Parameter values that are not simple identifiers or numbers should be single-quoted.

-The configuration file is reread whenever the postmaster process receives a SIGHUP signal (which is most easily sent by means of pg_ctl reload).
-The postmaster also propagates this signal to all currently running server processes so that existing sessions also get the new value.
-Alternatively, you can send the signal to a single server process directly.
+The configuration file is reread whenever the postmaster receives a SIGHUP signal (which is most easily sent by means of pg_ctl reload).
+The postmaster also propagates this signal to all currently running backend processes so that existing sessions also get the new value.
+Alternatively, you can send the signal to a single backend process directly.

 A second way to set these configuration parameters is to give them as a command line option to the postmaster, such as: